UnaiMorentinPinedo/AnimationFramework/README.md

 # AnimationFramework

 Animation framework implemented in C++ from scratch.
 It uses GLTF to load skinned models and animations.
-Capable of creating 1D and 2D blend spaces on the editor.
+Capable of creating 1D and 2D blend spaces in the editor.
 Implementation of Inverse Kinematics moving an end-effector in the editor.
 Also, implemented curve motion of animated objects.

 Link to a video showcasing mentioned techniques: https://www.youtube.com/watch?v=Xyjhoejkj-I&t=4s